Vietnamese famine of 1944–1945: Consequences

 By early 1945, many were forced to walk from town to town in search of food.
 The exact number of deaths caused by the 1944–1945 famine is unknown and is a matter of controversy.
 Various sources estimate between 400,000 and 2 million people starved in northern Vietnam during this time.
 In May 1945, the envoy at Hanoi asked the northern provinces to report their casualties.
 Twenty provinces reported that a total of 380,000 people starved to death and 20,000 more died because of disease.
-In October, a report from a French military official estimated half a million deaths.
-Governor General Jean Decoux wrote in his memoirs A la barre de l'Indochine that about 1 million northerners had starved to death.
+In October, a report from a French military official estimated half-a-million deaths.
+Governor General Jean Decoux wrote in his memoirs A la barre de l'Indochine that about a million northerners had starved to death.

-The Viet Minh successfully directed public resentment and encouraged the peasants to seize the rice granaries of the occupation powers.
-In response, the Japanese imposed harsh punishment upon the transgressors and sometimes even mutilate them physically.
-That further inflamed popular anger.
+The Viet Minh, led by communists, successfully directed public resentment and encouraged the peasants to seize the rice granaries of the occupation powers.
+In response, the Japanese imposed harsh punishment upon the transgressors and sometimes even mutilated them physically, which further inflamed popular anger.
 In the process, the Viet Minh transformed itself from a guerilla organization into a mass movement.
 Ho Chi Minh, in his Proclamation of Independence of the Democratic Republic of Vietnam on 2 September 1945, would refer to the famine and quote a figure of 2 million deaths.
-Modern Vietnamese historians estimate between 1 and 2 million deaths.

 According to the Việt Minh, 1 to 2 million Vietnamese starved to death in the Red River Delta of northern Vietnam because of the Japanese since they seized Vietnamese rice and failed to pay.
-In Phat Diem the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
-The North Vietnamese government accused both France and Japan of the famine and said that 1–2 million Vietnamese died.
+In Phat Diem, the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
+The North Vietnamese government accused both France and Japan of the famine and said that 1–2 million Vietnamese had died.
 Võ An Ninh took photographs of dead and dying Vietnamese during the great famine.
-Starving Vietnamese were dying throughout northern Vietnam in 1945 from the Japanese seizure of their crops when the Chinese came to disarm the Japanese, and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.
+Starving Vietnamese died throughout northern Vietnam in 1945 from the Japanese seizure of their crops when the Chinese came to disarm the Japanese, and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.